Dedicated Clarksville Father’s Rights Attorneys Ready To Fight For You

 Our lawyers understand the importance of a father in a child’s life

 Research demonstrates that a father’s nurturing presence in a child’s life has a major impact upon the child’s development, both cognitive, socially and emotionally.
 It is universally accepted among experts that children who have a meaningful relationship with their father statistically have a greater chance of achieving success and happiness as adults.
-The Clarksville father’s rights lawyers at Batson Nolan PLC understand how important a father’s role is when raising a child.
+A skilled Clarksville father’s rights attorney at Batson Nolan PLC understands how important a father’s role is when raising a child.
 We act with the best interest at heart for everyone involved in the legal matter.

 Most people assume that in cases which involve issues of child custody or visitation, that courts favor mothers or give them more rights to the children as compared to fathers.
 Fortunately, this presumption is inaccurate.
 Tennessee, like many other states, has done away with such unfair legal biases against fathers.
 Just because you may be going through a divorce does not mean you have to forego your paternity rights or lose your relationship with your child.

 First and foremost, a father must establish his status as the legal parent of the child in order to have the standing to petition a Tennessee court for parenting time and physical or legal custody of a child.
 In Tennessee, when a child is conceived or born during the marriage, the husband is legally presumed to be the child’s father.
 Such legal presumptions can be refuted or disavowed by genetic testing.
 Once paternity is established, the focus then turns to matters of child custody and visitation.
 Let a knowledgeable Clarksville father’s rights lawyer help you out today.